 - Some web eLearning tools tend to be less expensive.
 They are also more flexible because many users can access the tool simultaneously and work together anywhere, anytime.
 The problem is that you need an Internet connection.

 - The authoring tools which are desktop applications provide a wide variety of functions.
 ActivePresenter is a typical example.
 This tool allows you to record screen, edit screencasts, add objects (annotations, interactive objects, and questions), and export projects to many formats.
 You can use the app to create interactive eLearning contents without breaking any sweat.
 As I said earlier, ActivePresenter offers a customer-friendly pricing model as well.
-You can start with a free 30-day trial before purchasing it.
 There are also volume discounts available.

 - Be careful if there is any additional cost in your purchase.
 It can cost you more than you think.